linuxserver/docker-mods/README.md

 }
 ```

-## Lidarr Integration
+## Lidarr Integration Example

-Use beets-httpshell as a Lidarr custom script to automatically import downloads.
-In Lidarr, go to **Settings → Connect → +** and add a **Custom Script** with the path to the script below.
+Use remote beets HTTP server in Lidarr's external content management script to automatically import downloads.
+In Lidarr, go to **Settings → Media Management → Importing → +** and add a **Import Script Path** with the path to the script below.

 Create the script at a path accessible to Lidarr (e.g., `/config/scripts/beets-import.sh`):